Three Days In Kyoto

 Three Days in Kyoto isn't complete without an evening walk around the stunning Gion district

-To truly experience the wonders of Kyoto, staying in Higashiyama in or around the Gion district.
+To truly experience the wonders of Kyoto, stay in Higashiyama in or around the Gion district.
 This will give you unfettered access to the magic of the Kyoto evenings, wandering the dimly lit lanes that truly come alive when the sun goes down.

 Traditional Japanese hotels called Ryokans are a great option for those wanting the real Japan experience.
 These hotels involve a tatami mat floor, a futon to sleep on and often have their own bath houses or onsen for guest use.
 Ryokan Motonago is a great choice in the heart of Gion, as is the Gion Yoshiima Ryokan which is family run.